New book vividly reveals Snapchat’s sexty dorm-room origin

 But with his direct understanding of Snapchat as both one of its first users and now its biographer, Gallagher distills wisdom about the app’s true purpose.
 For teens, trends change fast, and Snapchat’s ephemeral nature means your personal brand is always a reflection of the now rather than the visual artifacts from when you aligned with a fad since passed.

 Snapchat’s ideas have influenced society and social media in ways much bigger than its fledgling business.
-Readers trying to invent, invest in, or exploit the next great shift in consumer technology behavior would do well to read Gallagher’s dive into how the last one materialized.
+Readers trying to invent, invest in or exploit the next great shift in consumer technology behavior would do well to read Gallagher’s dive into how the last one materialized.

 Below you can find a short Q&A with Gallagher.
-If you want to hear more straight from the author, I’ll be interviewing him and taking audience questions at the book launch and signing for How To Turn Down A Billion Dollars, today February 12th from 7pm to 9pm at San Francisco’s Books Inc on Chestnut street.
+If you want to hear more straight from the author, I’ll be interviewing him and taking audience questions at the book launch and signing for How to Turn Down a Billion Dollars, today, February 12th from 7pm to 9pm at San Francisco’s Books Inc. on Chestnut Street.

 Q&A